 Family planning is experiencing a renewed focus by national governments, civil society, and the private sector.
-Such attention is particularly timely given the high levels of unmet need: an estimated 225 million women worldwide do not wish to become pregnant and yet are not using modern contraception.
-Achieving a significant reduction in unmet need and unintended pregnancies will require identifying and implementing evidence-informed approaches for expanding access to high-quality family planning and reproductive health services and reducing barriers to contraceptive use.
+Such attention is particularly timely given high levels of unmet need: an estimated 214 million women worldwide do not wish to become pregnant and yet are not using modern contraception.
+Achieving a significant reduction in unmet need and unintended pregnancies will require identifying and implementing evidence-informed approaches for expanding access to voluntary, high-quality family planning and reproductive health services and reducing barriers to contraceptive use.

 Through implementation science, the Evidence Project pinpoints how family planning and reproductive health services can operate more effectively, equitably, and at scale.
 The project highlights and addresses barriers to contraceptive access and use.
 Working with stakeholders, the project fosters the application of this evidence to health systems, with the goal of improving service delivery and access to vital information and contraceptives—critical elements for reducing unmet need and unintended pregnancies around the world.